SchulteDev/SchulteDev/_data/career.md

 **Cloud Architect & Software Engineer** with 18+ years experience (11+ freelance) specializing in enterprise modernization and cloud-native transformations.
-Currently serving as Cloud Architect at LBBW, leading "Phoenix" IT modernization for Germany's major state bank.
+Currently serving as Cloud Architect at LBBW, contributing to "Phoenix" IT modernization for Germany's major state bank.

 **Core Expertise:**